chriscdn/promise-semaphore/README.md

 // using promises
 semaphore.acquire()
 	.then(() => {
 		// This block executes once a lock has been acquired.
-If already locked
+If already
-		// then this block will wait and execute once all locks preceeding it have been
+		// locked then this block will wait and execute once all preceeding
-		// released.
+		// locks have been released.

+		// do your critical stuff here

 	})
 	.finally(() => {
-		// release the lock permitting the next queued process to continue semaphore.release()
+		// release the lock permitting the next queued block to continue semaphore.release()
 	})

 // or, using async/await
+try {
 	await semaphore.acquire()

-try {
-	// do your stuff here
+	// do your critical stuff here

 } finally {
 	semaphore.release()
 }